 In 1987, he played for the Macquarie Bears in Sydney losing to Canberra in the best of two series, and returned home to play his last Goodall Cup for Queensland.
 Between 1988 and 1992 he represented South Australia, winning two more Goodall Cups in 1990 and 1991.
 His playing career by then had spanned twenty-five years.
 He was President of the South Australian association for a period after Ray VonEinem.
 Ten years later in 2011 and 2012, he was the last head coach of the Gold Coast Blue Tongues, Queensland's only representative team in the Australian Ice Hockey League (AIHL).
 In later years, he was reunited with former coach Russ Trudeau in the Newcastle North Stars of the Oldtimers league (OiHAN).

-Peter Nixon is one of the first two or three Queensland players ever to represent Australia in ice hockey.
+Nixon's father coached the State's first Tange victory in 1974, and Peter repeated the success with Bruce Rolin in 1984.
+In 1986, Peter Nixon was one of the first few Queensland players ever to represent Australia in ice hockey.

 Ross Carpenter, 'Nixon, Peter (1958 - )', Legends of Australian Ice, Melbourne, Australia, http://icelegendsaustralia.com/bio_nixon.html, accessed online .